alv0033/Data/README.txt

-On this repositoty I keept files to use geographic content
+On this repositoty I keep files to use geographic content

 such a:
 svg world map